-It has great importance in many areas of life, whether it’s dealing with personal finance or applying it to solve complex problems in the rigours of modern day life, it is an essential skill.
+Mathematics has great importance in many areas of life, whether it’s dealing with personal finance or applying it to solve complex problems in the rigours of modern day life, it is an essential skill.

 A sound mathematical knowledge is also essential in other subjects and can be applied across the whole curriculum developing thinking skills, problem solving and analytical skills as well as the ability to communicate clearly.

-There are two tiers of entry for GCSE Mathematics (2017-18)
+In Key Stage 4, there are two tiers of entry for GCSE Mathematics:

-GCSE mathematics requires students to develop skills and understanding in a number of topic areas including: Number, Algebra, Geometry, Measures, Statistics and Probability.
-Students will also gain experience in applying mathematical knowledge to solve problems.
+Pupils will have begun KS4 in Y9 and will follow the Edexcel linear specification.
+Initially a grade 4 will count as an old C grade.
+This is planned to change to a grade 5 in future years.
+GCSE mathematics requires pupils to develop skills and understanding in a number of topic areas including: Number, Algebra, Geometry, Measures, Statistics and Probability.
+Pupils will also gain experience in applying mathematical knowledge to solve problems.

-The Maths Departments overall aim is to ensure that all students reach their maximum potential.
+The Maths Departments overall aim is to ensure that all pupils reach their maximum potential.
 Each member of the department offers extra lessons after school to help with this process.
 Please feel free to contact the department at any time for further information.

 A Curriculum Summary document for Mathematics be found by clicking here.